acenet-arc/ACENET_Summer_School_Dask/_episodes/delayed.md

 teaching: 15
 exercises: 20
 questions:
+- "How do you install Dask Delayed?"
 - "How can Dask Delayed be used to parallelize python code?"
+- "How can I see what Dask Delayed is doing?"
 objectives:
 - ""
 keypoints: